emerbrito/dataverse-data-export-service/README.md

 | RetryLinearBackoffInitialDelaySeconds | (Optional) The initial delay applied to the exponential back-off back off retry policy.
 Default is 30 seconds. |
 | RetryLinearBackoffRetryCount | (Optional) Number of attempts made by the retry policy.
 Default is 6.
 | StoreConnectionString | (Required) The SQL database connection string (use the connection string section of the app settings or in the Azure portal). |
+| TableNamePrefix | (Optional) A prefix applied to all table names.
+E.g.: if the Dataverse logical name is "account" and "TableNamePrefix" is set to "des_", the table will be created as "des_account".
+| TableNameSufix | (Optional) A sufix applied to all table names.
+E.g.: if the Dataverse logical name is "account" and "TableNameSufix" is set to "base", the table will be created as "accountbase".
+| EnableIdColumn | (Optional) An "Id" Column is introduced to every table to keep it backwards compatible with the [Microsoft Data Export Service (DES)][1] .
+The value of the "Id" column will always be the same of the primary key column.
+For example, in the account table the primary column "accountid" and "Id" column will have the same value.
+To disable this feature and prevent the Id column from being generated set this value to "false".
+Default is "true".

 ### Initializing the SQL Database